george-mcintyre/pvashark/README.md

 This repo extends support to all PVData and Normative Data Types.

+## Implementation Highlights

+This dissector implements a modern approach to PVAccess protocol decoding:

+- **Bit-Based Type Analysis**: Type codes are analyzed using bitwise operations rather than hex value lookups
+- **Field Registry System**: Sophisticated caching system for type definitions using request_id partitioning
+- **Smart BitSet Expansion**: Automatic expansion of partial bitsets to include all required child fields
+- **Enhanced Display Format**: Standardized field format with type annotations and registry references

+The implementation follows the user preferences for FieldDesc formatting: `field_name (0xHH: type_name)` with clear hierarchical display and registry ID annotations.

 # Decoding EPICS PVAccess — Wire Protocol Specification

 This document describes the PVAccess wire protocol used by EPICS 7 for process variable communication (PV Access).
 The protocol supports complex structured data types called Normative Types (NT) and provides more sophisticated data handling than traditional Channel Access.